-Viii.
+VIII.
 Improve our understanding of the State of Nature and actively monitor habitat/species change over time:

+Engage and educate all ages about the importance of the natural world.
 Establish robust monitoring systems to track the effectiveness of nature recovery practices and adapt strategies as needed.
-Using indicator species at landscape scales develop key data to show responses to pressures and positive conservation measures This includes using data-driven approaches to assess environmental impacts and inform continuous improvement efforts.
+Using indicator species at landscape scales develop key data to show responses to pressures and positive conservation measures.
+This includes using data-driven approaches to assess environmental impacts and inform continuous improvement efforts.